MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 SharePoint Server Subscription Edition Version 22H2 improves the bulk editing experience for list items in the modern lists.
 The users can now select multiple list items in a modern list and then click the new **Edit** button in the list toolbar.
 This will open an expanded editing pane where the user can update fields for all the selected list items at once.

+To learn more about this feature, see [Bulk edit list item properties (microsoft.com)](https://support.microsoft.com/en-us/office/bulk-edit-list-item-properties-1521a373-b011-4a26-8fc9-016b491ee932).

 ### Column formatting enhancement

 SharePoint Server Subscription Edition Version 22H2 allows you to customize how fields in SharePoint lists and libraries are displayed to the users.
-This enhances the column formatting capabilities of the modern UX by adding suppport for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
-Column formatting.
 This feature gives you the capability to visualize data in a variety of different ways to meet your needs, from applying color and other formatting to quickly understand the data at a glance, to powerful custom actions based on the state of the data.
 With a rich and flexible set of potential customizations, column formatting makes working with SharePoint lists and libraries much more engaging.
+This feature enhances the column formatting capabilities of the modern UX by adding suppport for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
+Column formatting.

 To learn more about this feature see, [Use column formatting to customize SharePoint](/sharepoint/dev/declarative-customization/column-formatting).

 ### Button web part

 When you add a modern page to a site, you add and customize web parts, which are the building blocks of your page.
-The Button web part lets you easily add a button to your page with your own label and link.You can create an actionable button inside modern pages by adding it through the toolbox.
+The Button web part lets you easily add a button to your page with your own label and link.
+You can create an actionable button inside modern pages by adding it through the toolbox.

-To learn more about this feature, see
+To learn more about this feature, see [Use the Button web part (microsoft.com)](https://support.microsoft.com/en-us/office/use-the-button-web-part-d2e37c48-11e8-45b9-8d9e-abdaa97c2a7a).

 ### New language picker in modern self-site creation pane

-SharePoint Server Subscription Edition Version 22H2 allows to choose the default site language in the modern self-service site creation pane.
+Choose the default site language in the modern self-service site creation pane.

-Before, the users couldn't choose the site's default language when creating a new site through the SharePoint start page.
-The web application's default language would be used on the newly formed website.
+Previously, when creating a new site via the SharePoint start page, users couldn't select the default language of the site.
+The newly created site would use the default language of the web application.
 Starting in SharePoint Server Subscription Edition Version 22H2, a language selection control has been added to the modern site creation pane.
-The users can now create new sites with a specific language by selecting the desired language with that control.
+Users can now create new sites with a specific language by selecting the desired language with that control.

 ### New SharePoint RESTful ListData.svc implementation